-- (5) The authority conducting the proceedings for placing a natural object under protection shall forward the notice containing the information specified in subsection (4) of this section to the local authority and the owner of the immovable of the location of the natural object by registered mail.
+- (5) The authority conducting the proceedings for placing a natural object under protection will forward the notice containing the information specified in subsection (4) of this section to the local authority and the owner of the immovable of the location of the natural object by registered mail or electronically, provided that the authority knows the electronic mail address.
+In the event of electronic delivery, the person is required to immediately confirm the receipt of the notice by electronic mail.
+If the person has not confirmed the receipt of the notice, it will be delivered to them by registered mail.

-[RT I, 18.04.2013, 1 entry into force 01.05.2013] - (6) If a party to the proceedings has not filed, by the deadline for submitting objections and proposals, an objection to the proposal of the initiator of the proceedings to omit the public discussion in the matter of placing the natural object under protection, the party to the proceedings is deemed to have waived the right to discuss the matter in public.
+[RT I, 05.04.2016, 2 entry into force 15.04.2016] - (6) If a party to the proceedings has not filed, by the deadline for submitting objections and proposals, an objection to the proposal of the initiator of the proceedings to omit the public discussion in the matter of placing the natural object under protection, the party to the proceedings is deemed to have waived the right to discuss the matter in public.